SummaryRead the full fact sheet

-Even though the B-group vitamins are found in many foods, they are water soluble and delicate.
+Even though the B-group vitamins are found in many foods, they are water soluble and are generally quite delicate.
 They are easily destroyed, particularly by alcohol and cooking.

 The body has a limited capacity to store most of the B-group vitamins (except B12 and folate, which are stored in the liver).
 A person who has a poor diet for a few months may end up with B-group vitamins deficiency.
-For this reason, it is important that adequate amounts of these vitamins be eaten regularly as part of a well-balanced, nutritious diet.
+For this reason, it’s important that adequate amounts of these vitamins be eaten regularly as part of a well-balanced, nutritious diet.

 Vitamin B supplements